CollerDevTeam/style-guides/CSS/css-guide.md

   .error {}
   ```

 ### Use shorthand properties where possible

 CSS offers a variety of shorthand properties (like font) that should be used whenever possible, even in cases where only one value is explicitly set.

-*Why?*: Using shorthand properties is useful for code efficiency and understandability.
+*Why?*: Using shorthand properties is useful for code efficiency and understandability (through grouping).

 Not Recommended:
   ```css